0xKyran/nixos-mobile/README.md

 - cd into the `result` directory
 - run `./flash-critical.sh` to flash the boot image
 - run `fastboot flash userdata system.img` to flash the system image
+- run `fastboot reboot` to reboot your phone into NixOS

 ## aws-server